We measure all sorts of metrics in our businesses.

 While these emails aren’t necessarily low priority, they’re not as urgent as the previous examples.

-The exact system you use to triage emails will depend on your company and goals, but it’s going to empower your customer support and sales team to make the right decisions about which emails receive replies first, improving the overall quality of your email conversations.
+The exact system you use to triage emails will depend on your company and goals, but it’s going to empower your customer service and sales team to make the right decisions about which emails receive replies first, improving the overall quality of your email conversations.

 Finally, you’ll need a standard email response time policy.